China Railway: Logo

 The China Railway logo was designed by Chen Yuchang (陈玉昶) (1912–1969), officially adopted on 22 January 1950.
 The whole logo represents the front of a locomotive.
-The upper part of the logo represents the Chinese character 人 (people), while the lower part represents the transversal surface of a rail.
-The logo means that China's railway belongs to the people.
-The lower part represents the character 工 (labour), means that China's railway belongs to the working class.
+The upper part of the logo represents the Chinese character 人 (rén, people).
+While the lower part represents the transversal surface of a rail as well as the character 工 (gōng, labour).
+Together, the logo emphasizes that China's railway belongs to working class people because of their labour.

 The "CR" logo is used on the Fuxing (train) along with the China Railway logo.
 The "CRH" logo is used on the Hexie (train).
+On most C2 forestry locomotives, an adapted China Railway logo with a stylised version of the character 林 (lín, forest) is featured on a cast emblem.